maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 prototype test is to establish if they are the _same_.
 That is to say, _algebraically equivalent_.

-The exact behaviour of each answer test can be seen from STACK's [test suite for STACK Answer tests](../../../answertests.php).
+We expose the exact behaviour of each answer test by giving registered users access to STACK's test suite for STACK Answer tests.
+This can be found on a live server at [https://stack-demo.maths.ed.ac.uk/demo/question/type/stack/answertests.php](https://stack-demo.maths.ed.ac.uk/demo/question/type/stack/answertests.php)

 This compares pairs of expressions and displays the outcomes from each test.
 Mainly used to ensure STACK is working, it is